Justification of Red List category

 This species has a small breeding range and a relatively small population which is undergoing an extremely rapid decline, largely related to low adult (and immature) survival rates.
-Main threats are fisheries by-catch at sea and predation at breeding colonies by introduced mammals, factors that would explain the added mortality of the species.
+Main threats are fisheries by-catch at sea and predation at breeding colonies by introduced mammals.
 Population models predict over 90% decline in three generations with an average extinction time of about 60 years, hence qualifying the species as Critically Endangered.

 At one population, on Menorca, which shows evidence of past hybridisation with the closely related Yelkouan shearwater (Puffinus yelkouan), migratory behaviour and breeding phenologies appear to be intermediate with Yelkouan’s, with a majority of birds apparently remaining in the western Mediterranean post-breeding (Meier 2015).